 - you have a lump in the breast or testicles

-- you have a swelling on the side of the neck, armpit or groin that doesn't go down
+- you have a swelling on the side of your neck, armpit or groin that does not go down

 What happens at your appointment

-Your GP will look at your lump.
-They can tell you what's causing it in most cases.
+The GP will look at your lump.
+They may be able to tell you what's causing it.

 Possible causes of lumps